bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants-part-2.md

 The kid has their own Bitcoin savings for their university or whatever they want to study for, and the couple has an account and it's a joint Bitcoin account, and both of them earn in Bitcoin.
 Every time money comes in they both agree that there's a rule that 5% of that goes to the kid's university fund.
 It's a covenant between them.
-Then it's safe, tt's trusted, it's the husband and the wife.
+Then it's safe, it's trusted, it's the husband and the wife.
 There's not too many people making promises.

 Then maybe between the husband and wife, they have their own covenant, which is like, OK, certain percentages, 10% goes for a holiday and then that is that own covenant.
 I'm just trying to think of a very practical use case, in a situation which I think would practically work, but I think the more people you add on to this - "I promise, he promises, she promised" is a problem.